lastdates/fixit/README.md

 # fixit

-fixit is a simple jQuery plugin for making elements fix or snap to particular position while scrolling page
+fixit makes elements fix or snap to particular position while scrolling

-less than 1.6kB
+* less than 1.6kB

-It takes into account the scroll direction and hence fix bottom of menu while scrolling down, and top of menu while scrolling up
+* it takes into account the scroll direction and hence fix bottom of menu while scrolling down, and top of menu while scrolling up

-It also changes margin-top of already fixed elements when horizontal menu comes and fixes on top
+* it changes margin-top of already fixed elements when horizontal menu comes and fixes on top

 To include
 ```html